Heart Transplantation

 Frequently Asked Questions (FAQs)

-Surgical procedure to replace a diseased heart with a healthy donor heart.
+A surgical procedure where a diseased heart is replaced with a healthy donor heart.

 Who is eligible for a heart transplant?

-What are the benefits of a heart transplant?
+What are the risks associated with heart transplantation?

-How long does a heart transplant surgery take?
+How long does a heart transplant surgery typically take?

-How long is the hospital stay after a heart transplant?
+What is the survival rate after a heart transplant?

-How often do heart transplant patients need to take medications?
+How often do heart transplant recipients need to take medications?

-What is the average lifespan after a heart transplant?
+What is the waiting time for a heart transplant?

 If you have any feedback, please get in touch.